python/mypy/docs/source/final_attrs.rst

    class MyLeaf(Leaf):  # Error: Leaf can't be subclassed
        ...

+Using the ``@final`` decorator will give no performance benefit.
-Here are some situations where using a final class may be useful:
+Instead, here are some situations where using a final class may be useful:

 * A class wasn't designed to be subclassed.
-Perhaps subclassing does not work as expected, or it's error-prone.
+Perhaps subclassing would not work as expected, or subclassing would be error-prone.
 * You want to retain the freedom to arbitrarily change the class implementation in the future, and these changes might break subclasses.
 * You believe that subclassing would make code harder to understand or maintain.